rafaelcoias/rafaelcoias/README.md

 🔐️  In September 2022 I finished CCNA, a Cisco's Cybersecurity course where I learned networking, routing and (of course) cybersecurity.

-I am looking forward to finish my Iscte degree and 42 course in 2023 and start working as a Full Stack Developer.
+I am looking forward to finish my Iscte degree and 42 course in 2023 and start to work as a Full Stack Developer.

 <hr>